loopstick/CCADigitalElectronics_Spring2018/README.md

   - [Proof of Concept](https://en.wikipedia.org/wiki/Proof_of_concept)
   and [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)
 - Hands-on activity:
-			TBD
+  - TBD
-- Homework:
+- *Homework*
 	- Build a mock-up of a simplified version of your _device that does something_ (previously: musical instrument)
 		- You may modify your proposal to make use of anything new you've learned
 		- Appearance does not matter
 		- Function matters supremely!
-		- Use two sensors
+		- use two sensors
 		- use two types of output
 		- The main goal is to test the feasibility of your plan, so your mock-up must show that.
 If you plan to measure a heartbeat, show that you can do